Foster Care and Adoption

 Email : firstname.lastname@example.org

 Take A Meal

 NEED: We know the first week or two after being placed with a new foster child can be a very hectic time in the life of your family.
 By providing a dinner meal for up to two weeks, we can tangibly meet a very real need, allowing you to focus on building a relationship with the child(ren) entrusted to your care.
 You can also request meals if you have a challenging circumstance in the home ie., illness, death in family, etc.

 If you are a foster family in need of meals, please click HERE.

 Contact: Jesica Colley

-DESCRIPTION: We have a support group that meets once a month on the first Wednesday of each month (excluding holidays and all church events).
-We meet in the Education Building, Room 101 from 7 – 8:30pm.
-Certificates for training hours are provided for foster parents.
+DESCRIPTION: We have a support group that meets once a month.
+Certificates for training hours can be provided for foster parents.
 This support group is open to any foster/adopt parent in the community.

-As an additional resource, we have a private Facebook Support Group page for Oaks Church foster/adopt families and their caregivers.
+As an additional resource, we have a private Facebook Support Group page exclusively for Oaks Church Foster/adoptive families and their caregivers.